Overview

 Biography

-Azzam's practice is rooted in the relationship between place and its undoing: the way architecture holds memory, and what remains when both are destroyed.
-His work moves across painting, paper collage, and mixed media, consistently returning to themes of fragmentation, accumulation, and the aesthetics of the unfinished.
-His landmark series The Syrian Museum (2012–2013) brought him international recognition by digitally superimposing canonical European paintings, including Gustav Klimt's The Kiss and works by Goya and Magritte, onto photographs of devastated Syrian buildings.
-The resulting images traveled widely across the internet and generated sustained critical discussion around cultural memory and the Syrian conflict.
-Since relocating to Germany in 2016, Azzam has developed an extensive body of collage works using prepared and colored paper, in which tearing, layering, and reconstruction become both method and metaphor.
-His more recent paintings and collages examine the fragility of built environments and the slow accumulation of time on material surfaces.
+Azzam’s practice is grounded in the relationship between places and their undoing: how architecture holds memory, and what remains when both are destroyed.
+Moving between painting, paper collage and mixed media, he returns consistently to themes of fragmentation, accumulation and the aesthetics of the unfinished.
+His landmark series The Syrian Museum (2012–2013) brought him international recognition by digitally superimposing canonical European paintings, including Gustav Klimt’s The Kiss and works by Goya and Magritte, onto photographs of devastated Syrian buildings.
+Circulating widely online and in the press, these images generated sustained critical discussion around cultural memory and the Syrian conflict.

-Azzam continues to live and work in Berlin, where his practice moves between the intimacy of paper collage and the monumental scale of painting, always returning to the question of what endures, and what art can hold, in the aftermath of loss.
+Azzam continues to live and work in Berlin, where his practice moves between the intimacy of paper collage and the monumental scale of painting, always returning to the question of what endures and what art can hold in the aftermath of loss.

 Press